 3. The critical issue of prolific password reuse

-As already discussed, many organizations that experience a data breach will advise their end-users to change their passwords to so called ‘strong’ passwords.
+As already discussed, many organisations that experience a data breach will advise their end-users to change their passwords to so called ‘strong’ passwords.
 There is evidence, however, that this advice is often not followed.
 The top 10 passwords used, for example, are simple sequences.
-In addition, a study from one of the world’s largest organizations Microsoft, argues that weak passwords have their place (see section 3.2).
+In addition, a study from one of the world’s largest organisations Microsoft, argues that weak passwords have their place (see section 3.2).